pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

 - [x] Make the to-strings better with a return ();
 - [ ] Re-make the getStringInput(String, String[], String, boolean) / getStringInput(String, String[], String) to use a better system for swaping if you match with or against the array
   - Possibly add a variable that will just say if the string[] is matched or not matched (probbally a boolean)
-- [ ] Make a welcome message to give users info such as usual terminology and how the commands work
+- [x] Make a welcome message to give users info such as usual terminology and how the commands work
   - [x] Hp
   - [x] Ac
   - [x] Class
   - [x] Level
-  - [ ] Stats
+  - [x] Stats
   - [x] Character
   - [x] Party
   - [x] Player
   - [x] Enemy
+  - [x] Encounter
-  - [ ] The commands
+  - [x] The commands

 ### Hypothetically major re-writing
 - [ ] Same code for players / enemies